InaFPedersen/DesignPatterns/Behavioral/Strategy/README.md

 ## Consequences
 The strategy pattern offers an alternative to subclassing your context.
-Continuing with our example, we could have created an XML order subclass, a CSV order subclass, and so on.</br>
+Continuing with our example, we could have created an XML order subclass, a CSV order subclass, and so on.
 But that would have hardwired the behavior into the context, the order.
 That makes it harder to understand and maintain the context.
-The strategy pattern avoids that. </br>
+The strategy pattern avoids that.
 In other words, you are replacing inheritance with composition, and that is one of the things the Gang of Four favors in OO design. </br>
 </br>
 Important as well is that new strategies can be introduced without having to change the context.</br>